FHOOEAIST/coffee-burns-snake/README.md

 processing and for this we have chosen this as foundation of our comparison.

 Referring only to the Java implementations the comparison shows that the used JDK has a high impact to the actual runtime - independent of single or multicore usage.
-For this, it can be seen that the usage of Graal has a positive impact according to the runtime of the executed implementations.
+For this, it can be seen that the usage of GraalVM has a positive impact according to the runtime of the executed implementations.

 The implementations also show that classic approaches in the context of image processing using for loops to iterate the